TheThingsIndustries/lorawan-stack-docs/doc/content/reference/adr/_index.md

 ```bash
 ttn-lw-cli end-devices set --application-id <app-id> --device-id <dev-id> --mac-settings.adr.mode.disabled
 ```

+> Please note that `data_rate` in above and following commands is data rate index which can take values from 0-6 (referring to data rate sets DR0-DR6).
+For example, data rate index 0 implies using SF12 in EU868 freqeuncy plan, as explained [here](https://www.thethingsnetwork.org/docs/lorawan/regional-parameters/#eu863-870-data-rates).
+You can check out detailed info for your frequency plan in the [Regional Parameters specification]({{< ref "/the-things-stack/concepts/spec-regional-parameters" >}}).

 After {{% tts %}} ADR mechanism is disabled, the Network Server will no longer try to optimize ADR parameters.